Published on October 29, 2024

 Pyloric stenosis

-A condition in which the opening between the stomach and small intestine thickens.
+A condition in which the opening between the stomach and small intestine thickens, blocking food from entering the small intestine.

 Overview